razorsedge/puppet-func/README.md

 Introduction
 ------------

-This module manages the installation and configuration of [FUNC](https://fedorahosted.org/func/).
+This module manages the installation and configuration of [Func: Fedora Unified Network Controller](https://fedorahosted.org/func/).
 Func allows for running commands on remote systems in a secure way, like SSH, but offers several improvements.

 Actions: